 At the time of the conference many young leaders [and the young at heart] felt discouraged by the negative portrayal of Appalachia.
 Our communities were struggling, people were leaving, and unemployment was high.
 IG2BYITM gave participants an opportunity to celebrate all that makes Appalachia beautiful; to declare IT IS good to be young in the mountains.

-Two years later we've decided to continue the work that began in Harlan, Kentucky.
-The second IG2BYITM will continue to celebrate Appalachian heritage but will also give participants a space to openly discuss their concerns and fears for our region.
-We hope you'll join us and be part of the discussion.
+Two years later we decided to continue the work that began in Harlan, Kentucky.
+The second IG2BYITM celebrated Appalachian heritage but also gave participants a space to openly discuss their concerns and fears for our region.

 Who can attend?